fermarsan/aixt/doc/NXT/quickref.md

 ## for Linux
 Install the last version of `libusb-dev` package acording to your distribution.
-For instance in _Ubuntu_ you can type in a terminal:
+For instance in a _Debian-based_ distribution you can type in a terminal:
 ```
 apt-get install libusb-1.0-0-dev
 ```